DavidGallegosSanchez/Spring-Security-Play-Ground/README.md

 > Start the forntend with ng serve.
 >
 > How to fix CORs -> **@CrossOrigin** or http.cors().configurationSource() see **ProjectSceurityConfig.java configuration class**.
+>
+> How to fix CRSF -> see **defaultSecurityFilterChain method of ProjectSceurityConfig.java configuration class** and **validateUser metohs of login.component, validateLoginDetail method of login.service and app.request.interceptor.ts file (line 21) in frontend**